Report: Over 130 attacks on medical facilities in Yemen war

 A database project says it has documented over 130 attacks on medical facilities in Yemen since April 2014 in apparent war crimes by all parties to the conflict

-A database project says it has documented over 130 attacks on medical facilities in Yemen since April 2014 in apparent war crimes by all parties to the conflict.
+Over 130 attacks on medical facilities in Yemen’s civil war could constitute war crimes by all parties to the conflict, a database project said on Thursday.

-The Yemen Archive says Thursday that the Saudi-led coalition fighting Iran-aligned Houthi rebels has been allegedly responsible for 72 attacks, while the Houthis were blamed for at least 52 attacks.
+The Yemen Archive said that the Saudi-led coalition fighting Iran-aligned rebels was allegedly responsible for 72 attacks, while the rebels, known as Houthis, were blamed for at least 52 attacks.

+Yemen’s bloody war, which has been fought to a stalemate, has led to one of the world’s worst humanitarian crisis.

+The latest Saudi-led coalition attack on a medical facility occurred on March 26, when a missile struck a gas station at the entrance of a hospital in the direct of Kitaf in the Houthi stronghold of Saada province, killing four children and a health worker, the report said.

+Airstrikes and rocket-propelled grenade attacks on hospitals have left patients and medical staff running for their lives, the Yemen Archive said.

+One hospital alone in the key port city of Hodeida has been shelled on three separate occasions by Houthi forces, destroying vital medical equipment and setting fire to one of the hospital’s floors, it added.

-It attributed three attacks to al-Qaida militants and the remaining six to other or unknown sources.
+The Yemen Archive attributed three attacks to al-Qaida militants and the remaining six to other or unidentifiable sources.

-Yemen’s conflict began with the 2014 takeover of northern and central Yemen by the Houthis, driving out the internationally recognized government from the capital, Sanaa.
-A Saudi-led coalition entered the war on the side of the government in March 2015.

 The Yemen Archive is an open-source platform that documents human rights violations in Yemen.